namboy94/toktokkie/doc/markdown/JSON_SPECS.md

         + tags: List[str]  # A list of tags for this media

     tv_series <= media:
-        + resolutions: List[Tuple[int, int]]  # A list of resoultions contained within this tv series directory
+        + resolutions: List[Dict[string, int]]  # A list of resoultions contained within this tv series directory
+                                                # Resolution is provided as dictionary with 'x' and 'y' keys.
         + audio_langs: List[str]                # A list of audio languages, denoted as 3-character capital terms
                                                 # (i.e. ENG, GER, JAP, etc.)
         + subtitle_langs: List[str]             # A list of subtitle languages, denoted as 3-character capital terms
                                                 # (i.e. ENG, GER, JAP, etc.)
         * tvdb_url: str                         # Link to the series' thetvdb.com page
         * seasons: Dict[str, Dict[str, any]]    # Can be used to overwrite any of the series' data for one particular
                                                 # season.
 Seasons inherit all traits from the series implicitly,
                                                 # differences have to be provided here explicitly

     anime_series <= tv_series:
         * myanimelist_url  # An URL to the anime's myanimelist.net page.
 Can also be overridden using seasons